UTSASRG/UTSASRG.github.io/README.md

 >
 ### Publications

-Edit ./_data/publist.yml , if highlight==1 then this paper will be listed in front of publication page
+Edit ./_data/publist.yml , if highlight==1 then this paper will be listed in front of the publication page

 ### News
-Edit ./_data/news.yml , if showonhomepage==1 then this news item will appear on homepage slides
+Edit ./_data/news.yml , if showonhomepage==1 then this news item will appear on the homepage image slides

 ### Image Resource